kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## Traffic Patterns {#ocn-pattern}

-For either local or wide area, the process automation activities over the network can generate a variety of traffic patterns between the oc-point and field devices such as:
+For either local or wide areas, the process automation activities over the network can generate a variety of traffic patterns between the oc-point and field devices such as:

 ### Control Loops {#c-loop}

 The equipment being operated upon is sensitive to when a command request actually executes.
-An actuator upon receiving a command (function code) will immediately perform the corresponding action.
-It is the responsibility of network and controller to ensure that behavior of the sensor and actuator follows the expectations of applications.
+An actuator, upon receiving a command (function code) will immediately perform the corresponding action.
+It is the responsibility of network and controller to ensure that the behavior of the sensor and actuator follows the expectations of applications.

 For several such applications, the knowledge of a successful operation is equally